react-navigation/react-navigation.github.io/docs/stack-actions.md

 ### pop

 The `pop` action takes you back to a previous screen in the stack.
-The `count` argument allows you to specify how many screens to pop back by.
+It takes one optional argument (`count`), which allows you to specify how many screens to pop back by.

 ```js
 import { StackActions } from '@react-navigation/routers';